-When the Connect Retry Timer expires, a new CONNECT or CONNECTED message SHOULD be sent, depending on the current state.
+When the Connect Retry Timer expires, a new CONNECT message SHOULD be sent if it is an outbound connection that has not yet received a response from the listener; otherwise, for all other cases where the Connect Retry Timer is active a new CONNECTED message SHOULD be sent.
 The Connect Retry Timer SHOULD then be rescheduled for the next period.
 It is recommended that the retry period starts at 200 milliseconds and doubles every time, with a maximum of 5 seconds and 14 retries.